MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 27.11.20 Day 9 Done.
 Learned about access control, static properties, and laziness

  -) 28.11.20 Day 10 Done.
 Stil 90 Days to go :-) Finally understand the difference Between reference Types and value Types.
 Also learned when we use the override keyword.
+Mutable Func can only be used at structs, when you change a value of a struct.